Umuzi-org/tech-department/content/topics/unit-testing/tdd-horrors/_index.md

     assert add("1,23,5") == 29

 ```
-instead you should put your tests into classes as methods, like so:
+instead you could put your tests into classes as methods, like so:

 ```py
 class TestOne():